airstrike/pathfinder/README.md

 code base makes some of these quite straightforward to implement, so if anyone's up for it and submits a PR with tests, I'd be happy to merge it.

+- [ ] Better bounds and polygon check for changing start/goal points
 - [ ] Add support for custom boards
 - [ ] Add support for custom obstacle placement
-- [ ] Add support for custom start and goal placement
 - [ ] Implement additional visualization modes (e.g., heatmaps, path cost, etc.)
 - [ ] Add support for additional pathfinding algorithms (Dijkstra, BFS, etc.)